-- Program, which provides seniors with a means of postponing property tax payment.
+- c.
+The Town will continue to support the County Property Tax Postponement Program, which provides seniors with a means of postponing property tax payment.
 This program has the benefit of extending the length of time they can remain in their homes.
 Inquiries will be directed to the County Tax Collector's Office and information regarding the program will be available at Town Hall and occasionally publicized in the Town's newsletter. - d.
 The Town will create a plan to meet the needs of the growing senior population, which will double over the next decade and a half.
 The vast majority of seniors want to age in place, or remain in their current home or in their community as long as possible.
 Older seniors may have mobility limitations or may not be able to drive.
 These factors present unique challenges in Atherton.
 The best way to identify the necessary changes to ensure that Atherton is senior friendly is to conduct a thoughtful process, receiving input from various stakeholders and then identifying the polices and programs which are right for Atherton.